Living Conditions in Namibia

 Social activities

 Namibia’s rich geography provides many opportunities to enjoy outdoor activities, including national parks and conservation areas.
 Volunteers sometimes visit each other or meet in larger towns for shopping, socializing, or going to a movie.
-Although the Peace Corps recognizes that periodic visits to towns is important for networking and support, Volunteers are encouraged to remain in their communities as much as possible, to develop language competency and integrate into their communities.
+Although the Peace Corps recognizes that periodic visits to towns is important for shopping, networking and support, Volunteers are encouraged to remain in their communities as much as possible, to develop language competency and integrate into their communities.

 Professionalism, dress, and behavior